 We’ve all heard you can’t teach an old dog new tricks.
 The reality is that this couldn’t be further from the truth.
 The human brain has an incredible capacity to learn and adapt.
 So, what does this have to do with health goals?
-Well, it doesn’t matter if you are trying to lose weight, run a marathon, or win a gold medal in the Olympics.
+Well, it doesn’t matter if you are trying to lose weight, run a marathon or win a gold medal in the Olympics.
 Your mindset strategy might be the biggest factor that determines your success.
 In other words, it’s all in your head.

 In this article, we’ll learn about what a mindset strategy is and how this can help you achieve nearly any goal in regard to health and fitness.
 First, we’ll discuss the theory behind some strategies, then we’ll give you some actual tips to implement them.
 Believe it or not, with a new mindset, failure suddenly becomes an advantage.
 Let’s find out why.

-How The Brain Learns Best
+How the Brain Learns Best

 The mindset strategy for better school learning has been shaking up how teachers teach.
 This approach can also be applied to any purpose, including pro-level workouts and weight loss.
 The key is to understand the difference between a fixed mindset and a growth mindset.

 A fixed mindset tells you there’s not much you can do about the way you are.
 If you don’t get good grades, you never will.
 For health issues you might think, “I’ve never been in the shape that I want, so I never will.”
 The fixed mindset tells you that it’s impossible to change.
-So what happens?
+So, what happens?
 You stay stuck in a rut.

 Now you might be wanting some practical strategies, but the information presented here first is crucial to develop a growth mindset.
 Why?
 Because, like the body, the brain likes to be active.
 Many studies have shown that your brain retains an incredible ability to adapt and change at any age.
-Scientists call this characteristic brain “plasticity”.
-Everyone’s brain has plasticity built in, and gaining this knowledge alone already helps you achieve your goals.
+Scientists call this characteristic brain “plasticity.”
+Everyone’s brain has plasticity built-in and gaining this knowledge alone already helps you achieve your goals.

-Understanding how your brain works lets you to guide it towards your health goals.
+Understanding how your brain works lets you guide it toward your health goals.
 Just knowing that every brain is capable of renewal sets the stage for success.
 As you read this and as you learn, your brain cells (neurons) reach out and make new connections with other brain cells.
 This process of increased interconnection makes your brain ready to process and handle new tasks.